 Have you had a baby, gotten married, or had another major life event recently?

-Open enrollment ended on January 31.
-However, if something has changed and you or your family experienced a major life event (known as a "qualifying life event" in insurance-speak), you may be able to apply for coverage now, in a special enrollment period.
+If something has changed and you or your family experienced a major life event (known as a "qualifying life event" in insurance-speak), you might be able to apply for coverage now, in a special enrollment period.